BoraBogdan/Monitorizare-date-esp32/README.md

-# This is the API component
+# API component & Visualization Website

 In this repo you can find all endpoints needed to receive and store data from a DHT11 and a resistive soil moisture sensors.